How to install Selenium Python on macOS?

 driver.quit()

 Selenium Python binding becomes helpful during UI testing in automation.
-Most preferably, it is helpful during short development lifecycles, and new features have to be added frequently in a month as per the user’s requirements.
+Most preferably, it is helpful during short development lifecycles, where new features have to be added frequently in a month as per the user’s requirements.

 • With the Selenium WebDriver, test cases can be executed on various browsers.

-BrowserStack Automate offers 3000+ real browsers and devices for Selenium Python testing on a Cloud Selenium Grid to improve the cross-browser testing experience by end-users.
+BrowserStack Automate offers 3500+ real browsers and devices for Selenium Python testing on a Cloud Selenium Grid to improve the cross-browser testing experience by end-users.

 Start Selenium Testing